Larry Bell (artist): 1960s

 Bell's earliest pieces are paintings in the Abstract Expressionist tradition.
 He began incorporating fragments and shards of clear and mirrored glass into his compositions.
 At the same time, he began in his painting to produce angular geometric compositions that alluded to or represented three-dimensional forms.
 These works frequently depicted rectilinear forms with truncated corners.
 Next there came a series of shadow boxes or “ghost boxes”, three-dimensional cases whose surfaces often featured shapes reminiscent of those in the preceding paintings.
 Of this transition, critic Peter Frank has observed:

 From the shadow box pieces, Bell moved on to begin what is perhaps his most recognizable body of work, namely cube sculptures that rest on transparent pedestals.
 Bell first started constructing these pieces in the early ‘60s.
 The earliest examples frequently featured "the systematic use of modular internal divisions (ellipses, parallelograms, checker and hexagonal arrangements)", and used a variety of materials including formica, brass, and wood.
 Three of these works were included in the seminal 1966 exhibit, "Primary Structures" at the Jewish Museum in New York.

 Bell's surfaces work both as mirrors and windows, sometimes simultaneously.
 In viewing the cubes, their suspension at torso height on clear pedestals designed by Bell allows the viewer to look up through them from underneath, as well as perceiving them from all four sides and from above.
 Bell's sculptures have the effect of reading as self-contained objects while simultaneously drawing in their surroundings and proactively changing their environment.
 For these reasons, the sculptures’ effects depend heavily on their lighting and setting.

 Bell has explored the opportunities afforded by thin film deposition along other avenues.
 He began creating large, freestanding glass walls that can be arranged in an infinite number of configurations.
 These larger installations feature panes that extend from the floor or that reach above eye level.
 In 1968 Bell made the following comments on the perceptual and environmental aspects of this body of work, and on the leap from the cubes to the larger configurations:

 Bell appeared on the cover (in a photo cutout by his friend Dennis Hopper) of Sgt.
 Pepper's Lonely Hearts Club Band, the iconic 1967 Beatles’ album.
 He appears in the third row.
 To date, he is one of five surviving persons whose photos are depicted on that cover.

+In 1969, Bell received a Guggenheim Fellowship for fine arts.